-A parent or guardian who knowingly and willfully permits a child to be truant may be convicted of a Class C misdemeanor, which carries a maximum penalty of thirty days in jail and/or a fine of up to \$1500.00 according to state law.
+A parent or guardian who knowingly and willfully permits a child to be truant is in violation of State law.

 EXTRA-CURRICULAR ACTIVITIES

 A student must be in attendance by 12: 00 p.m. on the day of an activity to be eligible for any activity on that day unless the absence has been approved in writing by the principal.
 Exceptions may be made by the coach or administrator: 1) for a medical absence pre-arranged with the coach or 2) for a death in the athlete's family.
 A student who has one or more truancies or who has been suspended from school may be suspended from participation in athletic activities by administration beyond the school suspension.